 - Refuse medical treatments.

-- Privacy of your health consultations and records.
+- Obtain privacy of your health consultations and records.

 - Know the cost of care.

-- Dignity in your interactions with UT Physicians doctors and staff.
+- Have dignity in your interactions with UT Physicians doctors and staff.

-- Access to care regardless of your age, race, sex, national origin, cultural values, sexual orientation, religion, disability or financial status.
+- Receive access to care regardless of your age, race, sex, national origin, cultural values, sexual orientation, religion, disability, or financial status.